Effects of noise on performance of Bernstein-Vazirani algorithm

 Let us now consider the more general case, where $\sigma_{QU}$ takes arbitrary values.
-We want to see the variation of disorder averaged success probability, $Q_U$, in a single query, in presence of Haar-uniform disorder by varying the disorder strength, $\sigma_{QU}$.
-The parameter $d$ can be varied from $0$ to $\pi$, where $d=0$ represents the noiseless case ($\sigma^{min}_{QU}=0$) and $d=\pi$ represents the case when disorder is distributed uniformly over the whole sphere, providing the maximum strength ($\sigma^{max}_{QU}=1.71$).
+We want to see the variation of disorder-averaged success probability, $Q_U$, in a single query, in presence of Haar-uniform disorder by varying the disorder strength, $\sigma_{QU}$.
+The parameter $d_U$ can be varied from $0$ to $\pi$, where $d_U=0$ represents the noiseless case ($\sigma^{min}_{QU}=0$) and $d_U=\pi$ represents the case when disorder is distributed uniformly over the whole sphere, providing the maximum strength ($\sigma^{max}_{QU}=1.71$).

 To compare the situation with the classical algorithm, we consider $p$ to be uniformly distributed between 0 and $v_U$ for $v_U\in[0,1]$.
-So, the mean of the distribution is $m_U=v_U/2$ which is also the disorder averaged success probability of correctly finding any one bit of the secret string through one query.
-For $n$ bit secret string, the other $n-1$ bits can just be guessed and the total probability of correct guess would be $C_U=(1-m_{U})/2^{n-1}$.
-The strength of this disorder is calculated using Eq. \eqref{eq6} and found to be $\sigma_{CU}=(v_U)/\sqrt{3}$.
+So, the mean of the distribution is $m_U=v_U/2$.
+The disorder-averaged success probability of correctly finding any one bit of the secret string through one query is $1-m_U$.
+For $n$ bit secret string, the other $n-1$ bits can just be guessed and the total probability of correct guess would be $C_U=(1-m_{U})/2^{n-1}$ in a single query.
+The strength of this disorder is calculated using Eq.~\eqref{eq6} and found to be $\sigma_{CU}=(v_U)/\sqrt{3}$.
 Thus, the maximum strength of this disorder is $\sigma^{max}_{CU}=1/\sqrt{3}$, that is, when $v_U$ is 1.
 Therefore, we can express $C_U$ as a function of $\Bar{\sigma}_U=\sigma_{CU}/\sigma^{max}_{CU}$ in the following way: